 Preheat your oven to 375 degrees

-Then in a large skillet heat your olive oil and butter oven medium heat.
+In a large skillet heat your olive oil and butter oven medium heat.
 Once your butter has melted and your pan is hot add your chicken and cook it skin side down until it is golden brown.
 Then flip your chicken and cook it an addition two to three minutes on the other side.

 Once your chicken is browned remove it from the pan and set it aside.
 Then add in your potatoes to your skillet cut side down.
 Cook them over medium heat for about eight to ten minutes or until they are golden brown.